Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Motor overcurrent effect

-Overcurrent in motors, cables, transformers or any electrical equipment, is unusual condition and can be a destructive fault.
+Overcurrent in motors, cables, transformers, or any electrical equipment, is an unusual condition and can be a destructive fault.

-Overcurrent, if the motor not protected against, increase the motor winding temperature and burn out the motor (or any other electrical equipment).
+Overcurrent, if the motor is not protected against, increases the motor winding temperature and burns out the motor (or any other electrical equipment).

-The point is, the effect of the overcurrent depends on its value and duration.
+The point is, that the effect of the overcurrent depends on its value and duration.

-A large overcurrent value for a very short period, i.e the protection device activated on the right timing, will cause no harm to the motor.
+A large overcurrent value for a very short period, i.e. the protection device activated at the right timing, will cause no harm to the motor.

 I have written an article about Motor Temperature Rise, read it for more information.